 The Seven Common Causes of Brain Fog

 "Brain fog is often a controllable condition.
-You just have to address the potential underlying causes, which could be happening not just in your brain but in your gut as well."
+You just have to address the potential underlying causes."

 Do you have days when feel like you’re walking around in a fog?
 You have difficulty thinking, concentrating, or forming thoughts, and your thinking feels muddled or slow?
 If so, then you have brain fog and increasing bouts of it can become serious over time.

 In Part I of a two-part video series on brain fog, Dr. Nancy discusses six well-known and one less well-known causes of brain fog.

 - 01:52: The underlying causes of brain fog must be addressed

 - 02:49: Cause 1 - lack of sleep

 - 03:24: Cause 2 - neurological disorders